 Recovery From Amputation

-Although the hospital stay for an amputation may be relatively short, the recuperative period is longer, involving as it does both physical and psychological rehabilitation, as well as adjustment to altered mobility or dexterity.
+Although the hospital stay for an amputation may be relatively short, the recuperative period is longer.
+Not only does it involve physical rehabilitation but psychological rehabilitation also, as well as an adjustment to altered mobility or dexterity.
 In most cases, amputation also requires postsurgical adjustment to a prosthetic device.
-At times, due to the trauma of having a body part removed, the patient has a severe psychological reaction.
+At times, the patient has a severe psychological reaction due to the removal of a body part.
 Because emotional issues can interfere with healing and overall health, psychotherapy or psychotropic medication may be necessary.

-A hospital stay of 1 to 2 weeks is usually required after an amputation.
-During these weeks, the site is monitored to verify that proper healing is taking place.
-Prescription painkillers are administered as necessary during the recovery period.
+Following an amputation, we require a hospital stay of 1 to 2 weeks.
+During these weeks, we monitor the site to verify that proper healing is taking place.
+The doctor will administer prescription painkillers as necessary during the recovery period.
 As soon as sufficient healing has taken place, the patient begins physical therapy to learn how to perform the day-to-day tasks that involved the amputated limb.
-In many cases, the patient, when sufficiently healed, is fitted with a prosthesis, a device that replaces the amputated limb, and then given therapeutic instruction on how to use it.
+In many cases, we will fit the patient, when sufficiently healed, with a prosthesis, a device that replaces the amputated limb, and then given therapeutic instruction on how to use it.

 In rare instances, it may be possible for an amputee to have a limb transplanted from a donor’s body.
-This involves extremely complex surgery and rehabilitation, but can be highly successful.
-If a limb is successfully transplanted, anti-rejection medications must be taken for the remainder of the recipient’s life.
-There are also unusual cases in which a patient’s own digits are transplanted to another part of the body where they will be more useful.
+This involves extremely complex surgery and rehabilitation but can be highly successful.
+If a limb transplant is successful, the recipient must take anti-rejection medications for the remainder of their life.
+There are also unusual cases in which we transplant a patient’s own digits to another part of the body where they will be more useful.